Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/hitbtc/resources/hitbtc.md

-Hitbtc is a basic SpotExchange adaptation for Hitbtc exchange.
+Hitbtc is a basic RestExchange adaptation for Hitbtc exchange.